fabio-bays/t-crawler/README.md

 To get a bearer token, you will need a [developer account](https://developer.twitter.com/en/docs/tutorials/step-by-step-guide-to-making-your-first-request-to-the-twitter-api-v2) in Twitter.

 Each filter rule is a dictionary json object, nested inside a list of rules.
 They have the value and tag keys, with their values being strings.
-A tag key is neccessary, but its value can be left empty.
+A tag key is necessary, but its value can be left empty.
 If there are no filter rules, the crawler will not execute.
 See [how to build a rule](https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream/integrate/build-a-rule).

 For `postgres_connections`, every key needs a value.
 The values are all of type string.